richmahn/en_tn/1th/front/intro.md

 #### What happens to those who die before the return of Christ? ####

 Paul made clear that those who die before Christ's return will come back to life and be with Jesus.
 They will not remain dead forever.
-Paul wrote this to encourage those who worried that those who died would miss the great day when Jesus returns.
+Paul wrote this to encourage the Thessalonians.
+For some of them worried that those who died would miss the great day when Jesus returns.

 ## Part 3: Important Translation Issues ##

-#### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####
+#### What did Paul mean by expressions like "in Christ" and "in the Lord."? ####

 Paul meant to express the idea of very a close union with Christ and the believers.
 Please see the introduction to the Book of Romans for more details about this kind of expression.